-From helping the average Aussie family with budgeting to learning about complex investments to teaching kids the value of saving as part of the school curriculum, the MoneySmart site has everything you need to upgrade your finance knowledge.
+From helping the average Aussie family with budgeting to learning about complex investments to teaching kids the value of saving as part of the school curriculum, ASIC's MoneySmart site has everything you need to upgrade your finance knowledge.

 These days it’s so easy to obtain credit, which unfortunately makes it doubly easy to fall into debt difficulty.
 But when you’re armed with the knowledge and tools to help you properly and realistically oversee your finances, you can work towards being debt-free or making your debt more manageable.

 When looking to sources of income outside of super, one possible area is diversifying savings and assets.
 Just like super, diversification within investments can potentially be an advantage.

 There are lots of things you can do in retirement to live your ideal lifestyle.
 Below is a list of possibilities, but this is where you come in – make your retirement your own!